top of page

 • You may choose to include your name and school on the book list or not.
 It is completely your choice.

-• Book lists must be emailed to Madison, the Teen Services Librarian, before the start of the month the book list is for.
+• Book lists must be emailed to the library before the start of the month the book list is for.
 Each teen may submit up to one book list per month.

 • Note that a Librarian may provide changes that must be made before printing.
 You may not log your hours until your book list has been approved.